hepplerj/cv/web-cv-short.md

 Assistant Professor of History (by courtesy), University of Nebraska at Omaha (2017--present)

-Researcher, Spatial History Project, Stanford University (2017--present)
+Affiliate Faculty, Center for Urban Sustainability, University of Nebraska at Omaha (2017--present)

 # Education